rodolfocoursera/GCAS/CodeBook.md

         *Reading features file
         *Extracting column indices for mean and std features using regular expresions
-        *Merging both features indices and sorting it *Adding 2 to the indices because the first two columns of the tidySet are ActivityId and Subject *Extracting only the measures for mean and std
+        *Merging both features indices and sorting it *Extracting only the measures for mean and std

 3. Uses descriptive activity names to name the activities in the data set